 A number of consumer electronic items make use of thermal actuators.
 For instance, washing machines, dishwashers, etc., make use of thermal actuators to control and operate their dispenser latches.
 The thermal actuators, in this case, are used in combination with a thermistor that has a positive temperature coefficient.
 This combination of actuator and thermistor is known as a wax motor.

 11. Pneumatic Mailing Systems

 A pneumatic mailing system makes use of cast-iron tubes bolted together with the help of a bolted flange.
 The tubes are buried deep inside the ground.
 Rotary blowers and air compressors are used to provide the necessary air pressure to push the mails through the tubes.
-The pneumatic mailing system has been obsoleted now, but it constitutes a classic example of pneumatic actuators used in real life.
+The pneumatic mailing system has been obsolete now, but it constitutes a classic example of pneumatic actuators used in real life.